The mold warehouse usually has s few heavy-duty steel shelves where the molds are positioned onto and labeled for identity.

 If the rust is on the outside of the mold, it’s just a matter of using a wire brush.
 Nevertheless, if the rust is in the cavity, a welder and a refinishing procedure may need to be used.

 Alternately, your cavity sets and other parts may have been damaged by corrosion to such an extent that they need to be replaced.

-Molds are complex products with a high quality level, and should be handled with care when they are used or stored.
+Molds are complex products with a high-quality level and should be handled with care when used or stored.
 Taking the time to keep them clean and lubricated will enable them to endure for long periods of time before they are fixed again.

 Design the repair